exkcd/CSCI2400/attacklab/howto.md

 #### step4

-offset is the distance between the first line to cookie string line - 1 (address offset). so (10 - 1) * 8 = 72 = 0x48.

-you need this offset to fit in all your instructions and not cause a seg fault.
+why the offset? the offset is important because we need to have enough space for the empty row to the touch3 address. for now, let's fill in the row with just 0s

+`00 00 00 00 00 00 00 00`. we'll modify at the last step.

 #### step5

+in these next few steps, there will be weird things like `08 db` and `08 d2` in between the instruction and the return value `c3`. the ones that are on the pdf chart that indicate 2-byte nop instrucitons are the ones you want to use.

 when doing `movl`, the upper 4 bytes are ignored, and only the lower 32 bits are used.

-in these next few steps, there will be weird things like `08 db` and `08 d2` in between the instruction and the return value `c3`. the ones that are on the pdf chart that indicate 2-byte nop instrucitons are the ones you want  to use.

 `movq %rax, %rsi`. since this instruction needs to be broken up, my gadget farm indicated I needed to go